-Starting from the premise that nature is in constant change and in close relationship with human beings, “Expanded Nature: to visualize the invisible”, the new exhibition at the CCLM Heritage Gallery, seeks to reinforce a deeper and more comprehensive definition of what we understand as natural heritage, through a montage that brings together sounds, textures, images and stories.
+Starting from the premise that nature is in constant change and in close relationship with human beings, “Expanded Nature: Making the invisible visible”, the new exhibition at the CCLM Heritage Gallery, seeks to reinforce a deeper and more comprehensive definition of what we understand as natural heritage, through a montage that brings together sounds, textures, images and stories.

 “Expanded Nature” is the product of an investigation started in 2019 by Fundación Mar Adentro (FMA) together with the curator Carlo Rizzo in Bosque Pehuén -a conservation area of this organization in the Andean Araucanía- experience to which four artists later joined, who approach the problem of how to expand the way in which nature is defined, archived, documented, represented and protected, developing a deeper understanding of the visible and invisible signs that take place in the interaction between nature and people.

 In this way, the artists Josefina Astorga, Máximo Corvalán-Pincheira, Laboratorio del Eco – Gregorio Fontén, Miquel Moya and Carlo Rizzo himself, approach these problems from the arts, with manifestations such as the photographic and archival representation of wild vegetation; observation and reflection on endangered natural species; the sounds of nature and the endemic foods of our territory, to develop a creation of a collective nature, in which viewers will formulate a redefinition of nature, based on their sensorial memory.